ZachHeick/zachheick.github.io/_posts/2017-11-10-Would-Reddit-Like-My-Comment.md

 title: Would Reddit Like My Comment?
 ---

 In today’s age of information, social media has become the most popular medium for sharing ideas and expressing one’s opinion, whether that be on politics or what the best genre of music is.
 But are all opinions treated equally on the internet?
 The fourth project at Metis focused on utilizing unsupervised and supervised learning techniques on datasets of our choice.
 One of my favorite social media platforms is <span style="color:#ff5700">Reddit</span>.
-For this project, I was specifically interested in using Natural Language Processing and classification techniques and seeing what information I could draw from looking at Reddit comments and their content.
+For this project, I was specifically interested in using Natural Language Processing and classification techniques to see what information I could draw from looking at Reddit comments and their content.

 ## Reddit's Comment Scoring System